 - Hunger, Homelessness, and Poverty Task Force.
 HHPTF fosters greater awareness of the dimensions, causes, and ways to end hunger, homelessness and poverty.

-It works closely with the ALA Office for Diversity, Literacy, and Outreach Services (ODLOS) and the Martin Luther King Jr. Holiday Task Force.
-Check out its blog.
+Please see the SRRT website for more information on the task forces and all SRRT matters, including our newsletter and its archives.
+We also have a Year in Review page that highlights all our recent activity.
+If you don’t see a task force in your area of interest, it only takes a small motivated group to establish a new one.
+The SRRT Action Council will facilitate that process.
 You may know that several SRRT task forces have developed into ALA round tables.
-These include the Government Documents Round Table (GODORT), Ethnic & Multicultural Information Exchange Round Table (EMIERT), Rainbow Round Table (RRT), and arguably the new Sustainability Round Table, which was preceded by a very active SRRT Task Force on the Environment.
+These include the Government Documents Round Table (GODORT), Ethnic & Multicultural Information Exchange Round Table (EMIERT), Rainbow Round Table (RRT), and, arguably, the Sustainability Round Table, which was preceded by a very active SRRT Task Force on the Environment.

 SRRT Membership Committee